I am a graduate student pursuing a Master of Science degree at the University of Maryland, College Park,

 - Stored and processed the metrics using SQL-based tools to display a dashboard for analysis.

 Congestion Control for Real-time Communications 6/2014 - 8/2014

 - Implemented a congestion control mechanism for a real-time communication system developed at Bell Labs.

-- Currently evaluating its performance and comparing with results from existent literature.
+- Evaluated its performance and comparing with results from existent literature.

 A Multi-protocol Traffic Generating Tool for FreeBSD based systems 5/2010 - 7/2010

 - It takes in a variety of parameters from user including

 L2 (Ethernet header) options, L3 options, rate (bps or pps),

 time to send, etc. and generates packets and sends on a given